Past Disaster Case Management Programs

 Project Comeback Texas: Hurricane Harvey Disaster Case Management

-Disaster Services Corporation-Society of St. Vincent de Paul USA (DSC) recently completed our work in the Hurricane Harvey Consortium Disaster Case Management Program called: Project Comeback Texas.
+Disaster Services Corporation-Society of St. Vincent de Paul USA (DSC) completed our work in the Hurricane Harvey Consortium Disaster Case Management Program called: Project Comeback Texas.

 Project Comeback Texas was a FEMA funded Disaster Case Management Pilot led by the National Voluntary Organizations Active in Disaster (NVOAD).
 Five major NVOAD organizations participated in the leadership role of the program.
 Disaster Services Corp provided the financial oversight for the program and: